Pupil Premium

 On-going assessment data for all groups of pupils analysed every term (3 times a year) shows improvement over time for pupils receiving additional support.

-Specialist support provided as needed, including speech and language therapy, THRIVE groups, SEND interventions and links with external agencies.
+Specialist support provided as needed, including speech and language therapy, therapeutic groups, SEND interventions and links with external agencies.

 Records show evidence of specialist provision, additional support and targeted interventions.

-Class teachers are aware of the range of needs of pupils.
+Class teachers are aware of the range of needs of pupils and generate a report to analyse gap.

 Low Skills Quiz (LSQ) collected and show that pupils in receipt of pupil premium are accessing all areas of the curriculum and retaining knowledge.